 - (28) Social studies skills.
 The student understands how historians use historiography to interpret the past and applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including technology.
-The student is expected to: - (A) analyze primary and secondary sources such as maps, graphs, speeches, political cartoons, and artifacts to acquire information to answer historical questions; - (B) analyze information by applying absolute and relative chronology through sequencing, categorizing, identifying cause-and-effect relationships, comparing and contrasting, finding the main idea, summarizing, making generalizations, making predictions, drawing inferences, and drawing conclusions; - (C) apply the process of historical inquiry to research, interpret, and use multiple types of sources of evidence; - (D) evaluate the validity of a source based on corroboration with other sources and information about the author, including points of view, frames of reference, and historical context; and - (E) identify bias and support with historical evidence a point of view on a social studies issue or event. - (29) Social studies skills.
+The student is expected to: - (A) analyze primary and secondary sources such as maps, graphs, speeches, political cartoons, and artifacts to acquire information to answer historical questions; - (B) analyze information by applying absolute and relative chronology through sequencing, categorizing, identifying cause-and-effect relationships, comparing and contrasting, finding the main idea, summarizing, making generalizations, making predictions, drawing inferences, and drawing conclusions; - (C) apply the process of historical inquiry to research, interpret, and use multiple types of sources of evidence: - (D) evaluate a variety of historical and contemporary sources for validity, credibility, bias, and accuracy; - (E) identify bias and support with historical evidence a point of view on a social studies issue or event; and - (F) formulate and communicate visually, orally, or in writing a claim supported by evidence and reasoning for an intended audience and purpose. - (29) Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - (A) create written, oral, and visual presentations of social studies information using effective communication skills, including proper citations and avoiding plagiarism; and - (B) use social studies terminology correctly. - (30) Social studies skills.
+The student is expected to: - (A) create written, oral, and visual presentations of social studies information using effective communication skills, including proper citations and avoiding plagiarism; - (B) use social studies terminology correctly; and - (C) apply foundational language skills to engage in civil discourse about social studies topics, including those with multiple perspectives. - (30) Social studies skills.
 The student uses geographic tools to collect, analyze, and interpret data.
 The student is expected to: - (A) create a visual representation of historical information such as thematic maps, graphs, and charts; and - (B) pose and answer questions about geographic distributions and patterns shown on maps, graphs, charts, and available databases. - (31) Social studies skills.
 The student uses problem-solving and decision-making skills, working independently and with others.
-The student is expected to use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.
+The student is expected to: - (A) explain governmental and democratic processes such as voting, due process, and caucuses using simulations and models; and - (B) use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.